VoltDB/voltdb/README.md

     voltadmin shutdown [--save]

-Then you can simply use the start comment to restart the database:
+Then you can simply use the start command to restart the database:

     voltdb start [--dir ~/mydb] [--background]